Unleash/unleash/website/docs/reference/integrations/jira-cloud-plugin-installation.md

 You will need an Unleash admin to configure an admin API token.
 (Unleash Open Source)

-For Unleash Enterprise we recommend [Service Tokens](https://docs.getunleash.io/how-to/how-to-create-service-accounts), this is also a requirement for integrating with Change Requests
+For Unleash Enterprise we recommend using a [service account](../service-accounts.md).
+Service accounts are also required to integrate with [Change Requests](../change-requests.mdx)

 ### Jira